KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_009_Meshes.md

 },
 ```

-Together, the elements of these acessors define all attributes that belong to the individual vertices, as shown in this image:
+Together, the elements of these accessors define all attributes that belong to the individual vertices, as shown in this image:

 <p align="center">
 <img src="images/meshPrimitiveAttributes.png" /><br>